-OUR SPLIT TICKETING TOOL NOW OFFERS SPLITS ON ADVANCE FARES!
+OUR SPLIT TICKETING TOOL NOW OFFERS SPLITS ON ADVANCE FARES TOO!
 CLICK HERE TO TRY IT OUT.

 Why book a split ticket?

-Take a look at the savings on some popular same day return train fares booked 7 days in advance - all at convenient times for the typical business traveller.
+Take a look at the savings found by our split ticket search on some popular same day return train fares booked 7 days in advance - all at convenient times for the typical business traveller.

 |Journey||Outward Time||Inward Time||Fare type||Cost||Saving|